-These thematic areas correspond to those specified in the current programme agreement for Norway's cooperation with UNESCO in the cultural field.
+These thematic areas correspond to those specified in the current pro-Norway has seven main partner countries gramme agreement for Norway's cooperation with UNESCO in the cultural Main partner countries are Tanzania, field.

 Cultural changes are controversial, and touch on issues such as tradition versus modernity, globalisation and the commercialisation of culture, gender, and religious beliefs and practices with political implications, as manifested in many fundamentalist and other authoritarian regimes.
 Thus surveys and assessments of specific needs and conditions in the partner country must be carried out at regular intervals so that thematic priority areas can be adapted to local conditions.
 The choice of cultural priorities in an individual country will also depend on the priority sectors (health, education, good governance, etc.) Norway is focusing on in that particular country at the time.